egel-lang/egel-docs/source/calc.rst

     >> two
     two

-The anonymous pattern-matching abstraction
+The nameless pattern-matching abstraction
 ------------------------------------------

-The basic work-horse of Egel is the anonymous pattern-matching combinator.
+The basic work-horse of Egel is the nameless pattern-matching combinator.
 Roughly similar to an untyped lambda abstraction, where variables are uppercase.